 Children up to the age of puberty have a basic need for genuine authority, rooted in the child's love and respect for the teacher, and in the respect of the teacher for the child's inherent self.
 This need for authority leads to one of the most distinctive features of Waldorf education, the class teacher.
-The class teacher works with the same group of children for a number of years-potentially (but not always) from first through eighth grade.
-Each class is also taught by other teachers who specialize in modern languages and the various arts.
-The class teacher closely follows each child's academic achievement and strives to help the students achieve their full potential.
+The class teacher works with the same group of children for a number of years-potentially (but not always) from first through eighth grade, or in loops from grades 1-4, 5-8.
+Each class is also taught by additional teachers who specialize in modern languages and the various arts.
+The class teacher, in collaboration with the Special Subject teachers, closely follows each child's academic achievement and strives to help the students achieve their full potential.
 Through the years a special relationship grows between teacher and students.
-As the class teacher's knowledge of the children deepens, he or she is in an ideal position to contribute to the healthy intellectual, artistic, emotional, and social development of each child.
+As the class teacher's knowledge of the children deepens, they are in an ideal position to contribute to the healthy intellectual, artistic, emotional, and social development of each child.
 In this time of rapid cultural and technological change, having a class teacher for a number of years brings the child security through the experience of being known and, thus, loved.

-The class teacher also brings unity and continuity to the curriculum, unifying the various disciplines over the years.
+The class teacher brings unity and continuity to the curriculum, unifying the various disciplines over the years.
 The teacher is able to select, emphasize, and draw upon those aspects of each subject that best address the needs and interests of the class.
-Through the challenge of teaching a new curriculum each year, the class teacher brings interest and enthusiasm to the work; and as students experience their teacher's ability to make the world of knowledge his or her own, they grow in confidence that they too can master the many subjects before them.
+Through the challenge of teaching a new curriculum each year, the class teacher brings especial interest and enthusiasm to the work; and as students experience their teacher's ability to make the world of knowledge their own, they grow in confidence that they too can master the many subjects before them.